influxdata/telegraf/plugins/inputs/win_perf_counters/README.md

 If this is set to true, the plugin will abort and end prematurely if any of the combinations of ObjectName/Instances/Counters are invalid.

+#### Expand
+*Optional*

+This key is optional, it is a simple bool.
+If it is not set to true or included it is treated as false.
+When the option is set to true Telegraf will expand wildcards "*" used in defintions of ObjectName/Instance/Counter.
+Read more about wildcards in https://msdn.microsoft.com/en-us/library/windows/desktop/aa372605(v=vs.85).aspx

 ## Examples

 ### Generic Queries